Regional Growth Deals

 Ayrshire Growth Deal

 Regional partners will contribute an additional £45.5 million, bringing total investment to £251.5 million to deliver inclusive growth across Ayrshire.
-The deal has the potential to create over 7,000 new jobs and unlock an additional £300 million investment from the private sector.
+The deal has the potential to create over 7,000 new jobs and unlock £300 million of further investment from the private sector.

-Our investment includes £40 million for an economic infrastructure programme which includes innovative projects around engineering, manufacturing and digital automation, £30 million for an Aerospace and Space Programme, £18.5 million for tourism and regeneration and £14.5 million for regional projects around skills, community wealth building and digital infrastructure.
+Scottish Government investment includes £40 million for an economic infrastructure programme which includes innovative projects around engineering, manufacturing and digital automation as well as £30 million for an Aerospace and space programme and £18.5 million for tourism and regeneration.